-Pretty soon we’re filled with anger and bitterness.
+Pretty soon we are filled with anger and bitterness.
 Hebrews 12 warns against harboring those things:

 15 looking carefully lest anyone fall short of the grace of God; lest any root of bitterness springing up cause trouble, and by this many become defiled.

-But it not only hurts other people, it hinders our relationship with God.
+It not only hurts other people, it hinders our relationship with God, as well.

 But if you do not forgive men their trespasses, neither will your Father forgive your trespasses (Matt.
 6.15).